New Years Deals:

 Pedal

 Pedal clearance (height from the ground) is also essential in riding because low clearance can cause the pedal to hit the ground while leaning.
-The part that connects the pedal to the motor is commonly referred to as the Pedal arm, though other names have been used.
+The part that connects the pedal to the motor is called the Pedal arm, though other names have been used.

 Shell